iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 This remark important enough to deserve its own lemma.

 :::{.Lemma data-title="Convexification by Averages"}
-The average of convexifications is less than the average's convexification.
+The average of convex relaxations is less than the average's relaxation.

 $$ \E{\check{Q}} \le \widecheck{\E{Q}} \le \E{Q}.$$
 :::